Application Instructions

 • What is your definition of personal success?

-• How do you think the Master’s program at Duke University will help you on the path to success as you define it?
+• How do you think the master’s program at Duke will help you on the path to success as you define it?

-• What activity or experience, not in your resume/CV, sets you apart from other Cyber applicants?
+• What activity or experience, not in your resume/CV, sets you apart from other Cybersecurity applicants?
 (Note that “good grades” typically do not set candidates apart.)

 • Tell us about a project you worked on (professional or personal) and walk us through how you leveraged design and innovation methods during it, for success or failure.
 Highlight and explain some key decisions you made throughout.